Connect with others who understand.

 Understanding Persecutory Delusions in Parkinson’s

-Symptoms of psychosis occur in as many as 60 percent of people with Parkinson’s disease.
-Delusions occur in approximately 8 percent of people who have Parkinson’s.
 Delusions are often associated with Parkinson’s medication side effects and Parkinson’s disease progression.
-Cognitive impairment, dementia, depression, or sleep disorders are also risk factors.
+Cognitive impairment (trouble thinking), dementia, depression, and sleep disorders are also risk factors for delusions.
 Delusions can also be caused by some types of infection and other health conditions such as stroke and heart attack.

-In general, persecutory delusions are more common in males than in females, according to StatPearls.
+In general, persecutory delusions are more common in males than in females, according to the journal Neurological Sciences.
 These types of delusions can create paranoid thoughts and fearful feelings.
 Some people with persecutory delusions may try to involve legal authorities if they believe someone is wronging them.
-People with Parkinson’s may have other types of delusions or hallucinations along with persecutory delusions.
+People with Parkinson's may have other types of delusions or hallucinations along with persecutory delusions.

 People who experience persecutory delusions may exhibit outbursts of anger, agitation, or violent behavior.
 People may develop delusions of persecution not only from Parkinson’s but also drug use, other health conditions, and some types of mental illness or mental disorders, such as schizophrenia, schizoaffective disorder, and bipolar disorder.
 Researchers have linked persecutory or paranoid delusions to low self-esteem and negative thoughts.